7 Best Drum Practice Pads For Quiet Rehearsing

 Vic Firth Double Sided Practice Pad Review

 Up next we have Vic Firth’s offering to the drum practice pad market.
-My first impressions are that it is a durable and high-quality practice pad and it has been designed well.
+My first impressions were that it is a durable and high-quality practice pad and it has been designed well.

-It features two different playing surfaces, offering you the choice of a workout pad, or a light and bouncy cushioned pad- perfect for developing rudiments and control.
+It features two different playing surfaces, offering you the choice of a workout pad, or a light and bouncy cushioned pad – which I think is perfect for developing rudiments and control.

 Playing this practice pad on both sides offers a fantastic response and articulation.
 The softer rubber side replicates a concert snare drum, whilst the harder plastic side mimics a marching snare drum playing experience.